Abraham Jiménez Enoa

 No hay anuncios

 The Cuban drama is complex.
 It is not black or white.
 It has nuances.
-Because the nation is trapped in a deadlock: on one hand, Trump, and on the other, the Cuban regime.
+Because the nation is trapped in a dead end: on one side, Trump, and on the other, the Cuban regime.
 And we Cubans have our hands tied: we can only witness the course of events.
 If the dictatorship falls, I will celebrate it.
-And when I can walk the streets of my country again with my son by the hand, if my country becomes a United States protectorate, I will proceed to denounce this new circumstance out of conviction.
-This is what life and journalism are about: shooting truthfully at those who usurp power.
+And when I can walk the streets of my country again with my son by the hand, if my country becomes a protectorate of the United States, I will proceed to denounce this new circumstance out of conviction.
+That's what life and journalism are about: shooting with sincerity against whoever usurps power.